fifield/mlir-air/AIRConversionPasses.md

 Convert memcpy to air.dma_memcpy_nd
 ### `-air-dma-to-channel`: Convert air.dma_memcpy_nd to air.channel
 Convert air.dma_memcpy_nd to air.channel
+### `-air-insert-launch-and-segment-around-herd`: Insert segment and launch ops around herd op
+This pass inserts launch and segment operations around herd op, if a herd op does not have a parent launch or segment operation.
 ### `-air-par-to-herd`: Convert parallel loops to air.herd
 This pass converts parallel loop operations to air `herd` operations.
 The parallel loops can be `scf.parallel` or `affine.parallel` operations with 1